Alexandria Ocasio-Cortez: Withdrawal of Biden

-Healthcare
+Health care

 Ocasio-Cortez supports transitioning to a single-payer healthcare system and considers medical care a human right.
-She says that a single government health insurer should cover every American, reducing overall costs.
+She has said that a single government health insurer should cover every American, reducing overall costs.
 Her campaign website says, "Almost every other developed nation in the world has universal healthcare.
 It's time the United States catch up to the rest of the world in ensuring all people have real healthcare coverage that doesn't break the bank."
 Many 2020 Democratic presidential candidates adopted the Medicare-for-all proposal.

-In June 2019 and in July 2021, Ocasio-Cortez proposed legislation that would remove restrictions placed on researching the medical use of psilocybin.
+In June 2019 and July 2021, Ocasio-Cortez proposed legislation that would remove restrictions placed on researching the medical use of psilocybin.

-In 2024, Ocasio-Cortez said of the killing of UnitedHealthcare CEO Brian Thompson: "this is not to say that an act of violence is justified", but "people interpret and feel and experience denied claims as an act of violence against them".
+In 2024, Ocasio-Cortez said of the killing of UnitedHealthcare CEO Brian Thompson, "This is not to say that an act of violence is justified", adding, "people interpret and feel and experience denied claims as an act of violence against them".

 Ocasio-Cortez is a vocal opponent of efforts to cut Medicaid.
 She said that a bill Republicans introduced would result in depriving 13.7 million people of Medicaid and create a situation where "once you are kicked off Medicaid, you then can't even buy your own health insurance", and that private health care premiums would "skyrocket".
-When Ocasio-Cortez questioned the Energy and Commerce committee about patients who had a Miscarriage under the bill's working requirements, Representative Randy Weber told her to look toward Republicans and not the camera.
+When Ocasio-Cortez raised concerns before the House Energy and Commerce Committee about the effects of the proposed work requirements on patients experiencing miscarriages or other medical emergencies, Representative Randy Weber told her to look toward Republicans rather than the camera.
 She replied, "There are 13.7 million Americans on the other side of that screen there", including in Republican districts, and "they deserve to see what is happening here".
-Weber then asked her to yield, to which replied, "I will not yield because it was a terribly disrespectful comment, and I will not yield to disrespectful men".
+Weber then asked her to yield, to which she replied, "I will not yield because it was a terribly disrespectful comment, and I will not yield to disrespectful men".